“Do I need a direct mail agency or can I do this myself?”

-Should you hire an agency specializing in DM?
+Should you hire an agency specializing in direct mail, take our quiz to find out!
 Here are key points to consider:

 What does a DM agency look for in a client?
 First, a budget that recognizes agency services in addition to the cost of production.
 Agencies bring focused experience to the table and need to be compensated for the time it takes to understand a client’s business, strategize, research and select vendors, and oversee the production process.
 If you don’t want or need that value-add, you won’t be happy paying for an agency.

 Example of the Gunderson Direct process.

 In our case, we look for a commitment to the channel.
 For new mailers, it’s important to build a program that includes learning in addition to hitting a customer acquisition cost (CAC) target.
 For experienced mailers, it means an ongoing willingness to test and share data to optimize returns.

 Thinking about working with a DM agency?
 Still not sure?
 Contact us and walk us through your particular needs.